 As the assistant director, I help guide prospective students through the application and admittance process.
 I'm the main point of contact for any new or interested student.
 I also help enrolled students with finding jobs and internships, sorting out registration and financial aid, and navigating anything Evergreen.
 In addition, I am responsible for new student orientation and graduation, as well as various events throughout the year.
 MES students are a very busy bunch!

 I have worked in higher education for the past 10 years at Oregon State University, Humboldt State University, Idealist.org, and Semester at Sea.
 I'm a native Oregonian, but I've lived in Australia, New Zealand, London, Alaska, Northern California, and a ship that sailed around the world.
-I've also been to all 7 continents and recently returned from Iceland and Sweden!
+I've also been to all 7 continents and countries as diverse as Sri Lanka, Cuba, and Iceland!

 Olympia is also a great place to live because it is near everything I love: mountains, forests, and water.
 It is an easy place to be a bike commuter (I try to ride or take the bus to work every day) and a beautiful place to enjoy the Puget Sound (I row crew for a community team).
 Olympia also has a great local food scene that I enjoy, as well as other fun things like softball and soccer leagues, quirky community events, and a diverse group of young professionals due to being the state capital.

 I enjoy working at Evergreen because it attracts students, staff, and faculty who aren't afraid to think outside the box.
 If you think you have what it takes to be a "Greener" or if you have any questions about the Graduate Program on the Environment, please email or call me at 360-867-6225.